libxmq/xmq/README.md

 having to worry if you introduce visible changes to your web document!
 This is very helpful when deciphering complicated html documents.

-Opposite pretty printing, any xmq/htmq document (including multiple line comments) can also be printed in a compact form on a single line.

 ```
 car {
     speed = 50km/h